tryolabs/ml-garden/README.md

 }
 ```

-The user can define custom steps to generate and clean their own data and use them in the pipeline.
-Then we can run the pipeline with the following code:
+2. Run the pipeline using the following code:

 ```python
 import logging